proctorf/HIST161/schedule.md

 **English/French Views/Justifications for Colonialism**

 **Readings:**
-- Sections from Michel Montaigne, <a href="https://docs.google.com/document/d/1zS4wUbSQh7PMWOFW_C4NXby_EVc0jLi-arGkHiubTkE/edit?usp=sharing" target="_blank">"On the Cannibals"</a>, Translated by Ian Johnston

 - Sections from John Locke, "Chapter V: On Property" from *Second Treatise on Government* (1690) available <a href="https://drive.google.com/file/d/1RBp5bHuTtD6NfaNR82I3s1l-oFrP_FeK/view?usp=drive_link" target="_blank">here</a>

-**For Fun:** Use a Generative AI chatbot such as ChatGPT 3.5 or Bard to answer the following questions:
+**For Funnzies:** Use a Generative AI chatbot such as ChatGPT 4.0, Gemini, or Claude answer the following questions:
 - What is the basic argument of John Locke's "On Property"?
 - What historical processes was John Locke engaging in "On Property"?
+- Is there anything about Locke's background that would help us understand "On Property"?

+**More Readings**
+- “John Winthrop Defends the Right of Puritans to Settle on Indian Land, England, 1629,” *Historytools.davidvoelker.com* (Accessed 8/28/25) http://historytools.davidjvoelker.com/sources/winthrop-land.pdf
+- “The Taking of Indian Lands: Perspectives of Native Americans and European Americans, 1707-1765,” *National Humanities Center* http://nationalhumanitiescenter.org/pds/becomingamer/growth/text7/indianlands.pdf (accessed 08/28/25)

 ### Friday, September 19